Shame and guilt.

 God knows your situation.
 Ask Him to reveal where you need to get set free.
 The most important thing you can do is talk to someone.
 Bring it out in the open.

 If you need help, go to a counselor or pastor.
 There is no shame in doing that.
-In fact, it is the healthiest thing to do when you are stuck and can’t unravel your situation.
+In fact, it is the healthiest thing to do when you are stuck in shame and guilt and can’t unravel your situation.

 You don’t have to live a life full of shame.
 Jesus came to set you free from this kind of thinking.